Answer Keys

 50 A. The robots are those that threaten to make humanity extinct.

-51 D. One but last sentence of Paragraph D explicitly states that the importance of such device would have been enormous.
+51 D. One but last sentence of Paragraph D explicitly states that the importance of such a device would have been enormous.

 52 B. The paragraph states that the author’s name ‘has been immortalised in the annual science fiction awards’.